PCCN Quiz -10

 1 / 125

-A. A patient with end-stage renal disease has potassium 7.2 mEq/L, ECG changes, and muscle weakness.
-Calcium gluconate has been given.
+L. A patient with end-stage renal disease presents with K⁺ 7.3 mEq/L, muscle weakness, and peaked T waves.
+Calcium gluconate has been administered.
 What is the next nursing action?

 Oops!
 Revisit the emergency management of hyperkalemia.

-B. A patient with severe COPD exacerbation on BiPAP becomes increasingly somnolent.
-ABG: pH 7.20, PaCO₂ 85 mmHg, PaO₂ 55 mmHg.
-What is the next intervention?
+P. A patient with severe COPD exacerbation on high-flow oxygen becomes increasingly drowsy.
+ABG: pH 7.22, PaCO₂ 82 mmHg, PaO₂ 50 mmHg.
+What is the next nursing intervention?

 Oops!
 Revisit the nurse’s advocacy role in patient rights.